 While on retreat, as we wander around and catch people at their walking and sitting meditations, envy and jealousy can arise.
 Indeed a meditation centre is often a hot-house in which all our subterranean conditionings can sprout.
 Greet these states with that willingness to explore and endure.
-See them as friends - the enemy.
+See them not as the enemy but as friends.
 Give them the time and space to express their grudges.
 That's all they want to do.

 The antidote is mudita, sympathetic joy.
-When such feelings die away, it is good practice to think of the person's good qualities, their achievements and their karmic good fortune.
-And wish that no harm comes to them and that they live in joy and continue to do so.
+When such feelings die away, it is good practice to think of the person's good qualities, their achievements and their karmic good fortune, and wish that no harm comes to them and that they live in joy and continue to do so.